► Audi's rapid RS4 Avant driven

-As you’d expect, there’s masses of lateral bite, but it’s to the RS4’s credit that it doesn’t feel inert or anodyne like some fast Audis of old.
-It’s not as involving as an AMG C63 Mercedes, for instance, or the recently discontinued BMW M3 (not available as an estate), nor is it the last word in driver feedback, but it is a car that can be rewarding to drive when you want it to be, and entirely undemanding the rest of the time – which feels very much in line with the RS4’s ethos.
+As you'd expect, there's masses of lateral bite, but it's to the RS4's credit that it doesn't feel inert or anodyne like some fast Audis of old.
+It's not as involving as an AMG C63 Mercedes, for instance, or the recently discontinued BMW M3 (not returning until 2022 at the earliest), nor is it the last word in driver feedback, but it is a car that can be rewarding to drive when you want it to be, and entirely undemanding the rest of the time – which feels very much in line with the RS4's ethos.

-To exceed the chassis' and tyres’ limits you’d have to be going faster than we’d feel comfortable on the public road, but you can subtly adjust the car’s attitude with the brakes and the throttle long before you're risking losing your licence.
+To exceed the chassis' and tyres' limits you'd have to be going faster than we'd feel comfortable on the public road, but you can subtly adjust the car's attitude with the brakes and the throttle long before you risk losing your licence.

 Driven relatively sedately, there’s plenty of front-end grip and all the traction you can eat, with torque-vectoring-by-braking helping out to carve a clean corner exit.
 It's something you can get used to - and perhaps even take liberties with - especially on wet roads.